Couple costume

-Outfit matching or couple costume/look are Chinglish and Konglish terms, respectively, for the practice of a couple wearing the same hat, T-shirt, or other clothing in public to signal their relationship.
-It is mainly found in South Korea and Taiwan, Vietnam and is becoming more common in mainland China during its reform and opening.
+Outfit matching or couple costume/look are Chinglish and Konglish terms, respectively, for the practice of a couple wearing the same clothing in public to signal their relationship.
+It is mainly found in South Korea, Taiwan, and Vietnam and is becoming more common in mainland China.

-When they are fall in love, young Asian lovers' tastes in fashion become similar.
+When they are in love, young Asian lovers' tastes in fashion become similar.
 Couples have a unique way to announce their status by sporting the same wardrobe when they go out together or when on holiday.
 Today, it becomes a popular fashion trend among young couples.
 They usually wear corresponding T-shirts, shirts, hoodies, sweaters and jackets or coats.
 Because these clothes are often printed with funny graphics or slogans so they're suitable with young people.

+Korea

+The trend of couples wearing matching outfits began in South Korea in the 1990s, and spread to China and Japan.
+It started when celebrities began wearing coordinated matching outfits, and young Koreans followed the aesthetic.
+By the 2000s, the couple's clothes style had evolved into a large industry producing "his-and-hers" outfits.
+Couples select similar or matching clothing items or colors and wear them around the public.
+The trend has become increasingly popular due to social media such as Instagram, where couples post pictures with matching outfits.

+In Korea, the style has come to symbolize a unified relationship of a couple.
+Its outward physical pairing intentionally shows a couple's commitment to one another and sharing experiences.
+Couples may wear matching clothes to demonstrate their love and devotion to each other and exemplify togetherness.
+The clothing trend is generally favored among younger couples as it is a more acceptable public display of affection than kissing.
+It is also speculated that the trend is so popular in Korea because of the cultural uniformity in society and style.
+Censorship in Korea is also another factor in which young couples seek to find ways to share intimacy without being persecuted.